Billy Paynter: Runcorn Linnets

 He joined the coaching staff at Northern Premier League Division One West side Runcorn Linnets the following month from his Port Vale departure.
 On 31 March 2023, Runcorn Linnets sacked manager Dave Wild and appointed Paynter as his replacement.
 In May 2023, he was given a new two-year contract as manager.
 He announced his resignation on 3 May 2024 following their play-off semi-final defeat to City of Liverpool.
 Chairman Peter Cartledge said that "the achievement of finishing second in in[sic] Northern Premier League West Division should not be underestimated or go without high praise".

 Connah's Quay Nomads

 On 24 August 2024, Paynter was appointed manager of Cymru Premier side Connah's Quay Nomads, following the resignation of previous manager Neil Gibson.
 Paynter was one of 25 applicants for the role, and was one of six shortlisted for interview.
 On 13 April 2025, he was sacked after the club failed to reach the play-offs despite reaching the final of the Welsh Cup.

+Paynter joined the Crewe Alexandra Academy as a Youth Phase Coach in October 2025.